katieywu/slackercise/README.md

 # slackercise

+NOTE: Toggle between photos by pressing the up, down, left, and right arrows.

 I had a great time doing this exercise and I just wanted to say how much I appreciated that Slack wanted to see real code instead of watching me figure out an interview question, like many other companies typically do.